universal-ctags/ctags/docs/tracking.rst

 	$ git clone https://github.com/universal-ctags/ctags.git

-  2. prepare exuberant-ctags SVN repo: a local git repo clone from exuberant-ctags svn tree.
+  2. prepare Exuberant Ctags SVN repo: a local git repo clone from Exuberant Ctags svn tree.

-    The original clone is already part of exuberant tree.
+    The original clone is already part of Exuberant Ctags tree.

     To initialize your git repository with the required subversion information do ::